Citytracking/toner/tilestache/README.md

 Or more complicated:

 	/usr/local/bin/gunicorn -n tilespotting -w 4 -u www-data -k egg:gunicorn#gevent_wsgi -b localhost:81 -D "TileStache:WSGITileServer('tilestache.cfg')"

+-n	sets the name for the process

+-w	is the number of workers

+-u	changes the process to run as this user

+-k	sets the type of workers to use

+-b	sets the address to bind

+-D	is a flag to daemonize the process

 There's also an example init.d script in the gunicorn directory that will make sure gunicorn + tilestache are started automatically when you (re)boot your